OSGeo/gdal/gdal/doc/source/drivers/raster/vicar.rst

    VICAR conversions.
 Defaults to YES.
 -  **LABEL**\ =string.
 Label to use, either as a JSON string or a filename containing one.
 If defined, takes precedence over USE_SRC_LABEL.
+-  **COMPRESS**\= NONE/BASIC/BASIC2.
+Compression method.
+Default to NONE.
+   For maximum interoperability, do not use BASIC or BASIC2 which are not well specified and not always available in VICAR capable applications.

 See Also
 --------